 There are some topics that people avoid to speak upon. because we all know that when you speak about it you will always end up eating your words.
 And reservation is clearly one of those topics.

-Reservation was introduced to uplift the people from backward classes, to bring them to mainstream.
+Reservation was introduced to uplift the people from backward classes, to bring them to the mainstream.
 And I agree that such reservation at that time was necessary to remove age-old discrimination against the lower caste.
 This has also helped the people from all sections of the society to be represented in government and educational institutions.
 But many things have changed since independence and now there are people in the reserved category who don’t need reservation anymore and also there are people in the general category who deserve to be reserved.

 Personally, I believe that

 Caste based reservation in today’s society is a violation of right to equality, am I wrong ?

 Reservation actually adds up a negative thinking towards reserved ones in general categories’ minds and all caste, creed, and discrimination takes birth from this reservation only.

 So, extending the concept of reservation up to this era is totally unacceptable.

 Sadly it is very very very difficult to abolish reservation because the reservation is provided in the Constitution of India.
 If you wish to abolish reservation, you have to amend Constitution.
 This is not possible with the present government to do so since the Constitutional amendment requires the two-thirds majority in both Houses of Parliaments.
-BJP does not have even a simple majority in Rajya Sabha and hence there is no question of any Constitution amendment as all opposition parties are likely to vote against the abolition of reservation.
+BJP does not have even a simple majority in Rajya Sabha and hence there is no question of any Constitutional amendment as all opposition parties are likely to vote against the abolition of reservation.